karimra/gnmic/docs/cmd/getset.md

 The `getset` command is a combination of the gNMI [Get RPC](https://github.com/openconfig/gnmi/blob/master/proto/gnmi/gnmi.proto#L57) and the gNMI [Set RPC](https://github.com/openconfig/gnmi/blob/master/proto/gnmi/gnmi.proto#L62).

-I allows to conditionally execute a [Set RPC](https://github.com/openconfig/gnmi/blob/master/proto/gnmi/gnmi.proto#L62) based on a [GetResponse](https://github.com/openconfig/gnmi/blob/master/proto/gnmi/gnmi.proto#L420)).
+It allows to conditionally execute a [Set RPC](https://github.com/openconfig/gnmi/blob/master/proto/gnmi/gnmi.proto#L62) based on a condition evaluated against a [GetResponse](https://github.com/openconfig/gnmi/blob/master/proto/gnmi/gnmi.proto#L420).

-The [GetResponse](https://github.com/openconfig/gnmi/blob/master/proto/gnmi/gnmi.proto#L420)) is then used to evaluate a `condition` written as a [`jq expression`](https://stedolan.github.io/jq/), specified with the flag `--condition`.
+The `condition` written as a [`jq expression`](https://stedolan.github.io/jq/), is specified using the flag `--condition`.

-If the condition evaluates to `true` then the [SetRPC](https://github.com/openconfig/gnmi/blob/master/proto/gnmi/gnmi.proto#L62) is executed.
+The [SetRPC](https://github.com/openconfig/gnmi/blob/master/proto/gnmi/gnmi.proto#L62) is executed only if the condition evaluates to `true`

 ### Usage